Heat Stress Facts

 • heat stress health effects

-• what to do in case of suffering heat stress
+• what to do in case of suffering heat stress and in case of emergency

-• how to prevent heat stress
+• best practices on how to prevent heat-related illness